parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

     * e.g.  `export LIBEVENT_HOME=/usr/local/ccnx/dependencies/build`

-4. At this point, the compiled binaries for `tutorial_Client` and the `tutorial_Server` should be built.
+4. At this point, the compiled binaries for `simpleFileTransferTutorial_Client` and the `simpleFileTransferTutorial_Server` should be built.

 5. Optionally install the tutorial binaries to the specified prefix in the configure step (eg `$HOME/ccnx`).
 You will then be able to find the binaries in